npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_creating_account.md

 ## To create an account:

-1. In the blue navigation pane on the left, select **+ Add Account**. <br/>This opens the **Create a New Account** window.
+1. In the navigation pane on the left, select **+ Add Account**. <br/>This opens the **Create a New Account** window.
     {% include image.html file="CreateAccount.png" alt="Creating an account" %}

 2. Fill in the details:
     * **Name**.
-Type in the name of the account.
+Type the name of the account.
     * **Current Balance**.
 Specify current positive or negative balance depending on the account type.
 You can always change it later if needed.
     * **Date of Current Balance**.
 Set the date, which is usually the current date.
     * **Type**.
 Select the [account type](mydoc_account_types) from the drop-down list.
     * **Budget Account** or **Off-Budget**.
 Select the appropriate [account category](mydoc_account_types.html#account-categories).

-3. Click **Create Account**. <br/>You can now see the account and its balance in the blue navigation pane on the left.
+3. Click **Create Account**. <br/>You can now see the account and its balance in the navigation pane on the left.

 After you create an account, a new transaction with the current balance automatically appears in a list of account transactions.
-To view the list, select the account In the blue navigation pane on the left.
+To view the list, select the account In the navigation pane on the left.

 The new transaction is assigned to a preset **Starting Balance** payee and a preset category that depends on the account: